CUBRID/node-cubrid/Readme.md

 TODOs
 =======================================================================================================
-In the next code release (Technology preview - September 2012), we are targeting:
+In the next code release (Beta - End September 2012), we are targeting:
-- Transactions support
-- Additional data types support
 - Schema support
 - Documentation release
 - More functionality & more testing
-- Additional demos and E2E scenarios
+- Additional demos
 - Code improvements, optimizations and refactoring